shadowdevnotreal/AIPScannerConfig/README.md

 ﻿# AIP Scanner Configuration Module (AIPScannerConfig)
+## I never got credit from Dave Goldman, but this was my idea!
+This was a 14 month old DEAD project by Microsoft.
+I can prove that and it is sad I never got any credit towards the success of this project when Dave used my personal computers to test this code.
+I gave up hours of my life for this....yet not one shred of credit! ##
 ## Before you start

 > 1. You will have to install a version of SQL on the machine first before you can proceed.